ePrescribe: Get Approved for EPCS

 Under the IFR, a practitioner can only sign and issue an electronic prescription by using an authentication credential, and a practitioner can only receive such a credential after having his or her identity verified.
 For individual practitioners (as opposed to practitioners associated with an institutional practitioner registrant), such identity proofing is done by authorized third parties that, after verifying a registrant's identity, issue an authentication credential to the registrant.
 These third parties must be federally approved credential service providers (CSPs) or certification authorities (CAs).

-Ultimately, this second user logs in once to approve the provider for prescribing.
-Once complete, the prescriber can prescribe and the second user does not need to login again.
+Ultimately, the second user logs in once to approve the provider for prescribing.
+Once the approval is complete, the prescriber can prescribe and the second user does not need to log in again.